How Magic Johnson Shaped the Future: A Legacy Timeline

 How the contributions of Magic Johnson continue to shape the world today.

-Earvin "Magic" Johnson Jr. is a celebrated American businessman and former professional basketball player, widely considered the greatest point guard ever.
-Drafted first overall by the Los Angeles Lakers in 1979 after winning a national championship with Michigan State, he led the Lakers to five NBA championships during the "Showtime" era.
-Johnson's career faced an abrupt halt in 1991 when he announced he had contracted HIV, leading to his initial retirement.
-Despite this, he made several comebacks, including winning the All-Star MVP in 1992 and playing 32 games in 1996, before ultimately retiring for good.
+Earvin "Magic" Johnson Jr., is a celebrated American businessman and former professional basketball player, widely considered the greatest point guard ever.
+Drafted first overall by the Los Angeles Lakers in 1979 after a national championship with Michigan State, he led the Lakers to five NBA championships during the 'Showtime' era.
+Johnson's career was marked by an abrupt retirement in 1991 following his HIV diagnosis.
+He made several comebacks, including the 1992 All-Star Game where he won MVP, and a brief stint in 1996, before his final retirement.

 November 1991: Creation of the Magic Johnson Foundation

-In November 1991, after announcing his HIV infection, Magic Johnson established the Magic Johnson Foundation to combat HIV, later expanding its goals to other charitable causes.
+Following his HIV diagnosis announcement in November 1991, Magic Johnson established the Magic Johnson Foundation to combat HIV, later broadening its scope to include other charitable endeavors.

-In 1992, Magic Johnson's autobiography, "Magic Johnson: My Life" was published.
+In 1992, Magic Johnson's autobiography, titled "Magic Johnson: My Life", was published.

 In 1996, Magic Johnson was honored as one of the 50 Greatest Players in NBA History.

-In 1999, Magic Johnson was the main speaker for the United Nations (UN) World AIDS Day Conference and has served as a United Nations Messenger of Peace.
+In 1999, Magic Johnson was the main speaker at the United Nations (UN) World AIDS Day Conference, and has since served as a United Nations Messenger of Peace.

-2002: Enshrinement into the Naismith Memorial Basketball Hall of Fame
+2002: Enshrined into the Naismith Memorial Basketball Hall of Fame

 In 2002, Magic Johnson was inducted into the Naismith Memorial Basketball Hall of Fame for his individual career.

-In 2004, Johnson's HIV announcement was recognized as ESPN's seventh-most memorable moment of the previous 25 years.
+In 2004, ESPN named Magic Johnson's HIV announcement as the seventh-most memorable moment of the previous 25 years, highlighting the significant impact of his announcement on public awareness and perception of HIV.

 2006: Rated Greatest Point Guard of All Time

-In 2006, ESPN.com rated Magic Johnson the greatest point guard of all time.
+In 2006, ESPN.com rated Magic Johnson as the greatest point guard of all time.

-In 2010, Magic Johnson received his second enshrinement into the Naismith Memorial Basketball Hall of Fame as a member of the Dream Team.
+In 2010, Magic Johnson had his second induction into the Naismith Memorial Basketball Hall of Fame as a member of the Dream Team.

-In August 2011, Johnson stated in an interview that he regretted retiring after being diagnosed with HIV.
+In August 2011, Magic Johnson stated in an interview that he regretted retiring after being diagnosed with HIV in 1991, noting that if he had known what he knew then, he would not have retired.

-In a 2011 interview with Frontline, Magic Johnson recalled AIDS activist Elizabeth Glaser convincing him to go public about his HIV diagnosis and promising to become the face of the disease to help and educate people.
+In a 2011 interview with Frontline, Magic Johnson recalled a promise he made to AIDS activist Elizabeth Glaser before her death, where she convinced him to become the face of the disease and educate people about it.

 In 2019, Magic Johnson received the NBA Lifetime Achievement Award, shared with Larry Bird.